HomeUS CoinsBush Presidential Dollar, First Spouse Gold Coins and More Coming in 2019

 Bush Presidential Dollar, First Spouse Gold Coins and More Coming in 2019

-By CoinWeek News Staff ….
+By Hubert Walker for CoinWeek ….

 On Tuesday, December 11, United States Representative Bruce Poliquin (R-ME2) introduced a bill (H.R.
-7257) to the House of Representatives that would authorize the production in 2019 of new Presidential $1 coins honoring the late President George H. W. Bush.
-Corresponding First Spouse bullion coins featuring the late First Lady Barbara Bush would also be issued.
+7257) to the House of Representatives that would authorize the production in 2019 of a new Presidential Dollar coin honoring the late President George H.W.
+Bush.
+A corresponding First Spouse bullion coin featuring the late First Lady Barbara Bush would also be issued.

 The Presidential $1 Coin Act (Public Law 109-145) was signed into law on December 22, 2005.
-It authorized the production of a series of clad, copper-manganese “golden” coins commemorating each president of the United States since the adoption of the U.S. Constitution in 1789.
+It authorized the production of a series of clad, copper-manganese “golden” Presidential Dollars commemorating each president of the United States since the adoption of the U.S. Constitution in 1789.
 Released at a rate of four coins per year, the program ran from 2007 until 2016, starting with George Washington and ending with Ronald Reagan.
 Because the law stipulated that only deceased former presidents can appear on the dollar coins, 2016 was the effective end of the program.

-Forty-first president George H. W. Bush died on November 30, 2018; his wife Barbara died on April 17.
+Forty-first president George H.W.
+Bush died on November 30, 2018; his wife Barbara died on April 17.
 First Spouse gold coins are struck on .9999 fine planchets and issued in Proof and Uncirculated finishes.
-Bronze three inch and one-and-a-half inch First Spouse medals are also produced, as are combination presidential $1 coin and First Spouse medal product options.
+Bronze three-inch and one-and-a-half-inch First Spouse medals are also produced, as are combination Presidential $1 coin and First Spouse medal product options.

 Naismith Basketball Hall of Fame Commemorative Coin